favrarnaud/favrarnaud/README.md

 ---

-- 🌱 I’m currently learning C at 42 School Lausanne
+- 🌱 I’m currently learning C , C++ and web developement at 42 School Lausanne
 - 📫 How to reach me: -> arnaud.favree@gmail.com

 ---